ortus-docs/coldbox-docs/models/index.md

 ![](../images/MVC.png)

-However, the model layer can even be subdivided in many layers as well.
+However, the model layer can even be subdivided in many layers as well as we will investigate in this section.

 ## WireBox